The Story of the 2016 “Twinks for Trump” Photo Shoot

 Lucian Wintrich, homoerotic aesthetics, and the dispute over whether the project was propaganda or trolling.

-In 2016, at the Republican National Convention in Cleveland, a photo project titled \u201CTwinks for Trump\u201D was presented.
-It was a series of photographs featuring young, slim, and often shirtless gay men wearing baseball caps that read \u201CMake America Great Again.\u201D
+In 2016, at the Republican National Convention in Cleveland, a photo project titled “Twinks for Trump” was presented.
+It was a series of photographs featuring young, slim, and often shirtless gay men wearing baseball caps that read “Make America Great Again.”

 I slept with all of them.
 And I only sleep with beautiful people.

-\u201CTwinks for Trump\u201D was built on a deliberate blending of stereotypes about young gay men and conservatives.
+“Twinks for Trump” was built on a deliberate blending of stereotypes about young gay men and conservatives.
 Wintrich described the work as satire and emphasized that satire and comedy are powerful tools for crossing a cultural barrier, helping people reflect and see familiar things in a new light.

 The exhibition brought Wintrich attention beyond his hometown.
 Some media outlets treated the project as a conspicuous provocation.
 Supporters, on the contrary, saw it as a bold attempt to question established social and political boundaries.